danielrolfe/SitecoreVersionPruner/README.md

 **VersionsToKeep** - an override for the default VersionsToKeep setting that will apply to the defined items [this setting can vary per language]

+Item structure of settings and exclusions:

 ![Version Pruner Root Settings](/documentation/images/VersionPrunerSettingsFolderStructure.png)

+Child Exclusion Settings:

 ![Version Pruner Root Settings](/documentation/images/VersionPrunerExclusionSettings.png)

 ### Scheduled task